pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

 </table>

-From this first analysis we can get a first round of insights.
+From this first analysis we can get our first insights:

-## &#128204; First round of Insights &#128204;

 - **Unadjusted** Gender Pay Gap is present in the company.
 - **Male workers get paid 9.5% more base salary** than female workers on average, which represents roughly 8.5k more annually.
 - There are roughly **14% more male workers** in the company.
-- There is a difference between average pay for men and women in the company, but **we don't if the cause is gender or other characteristics**.
+- There is a difference between average pay for men and women in the company, but **we don't know if the cause is gender or other characteristics**.

-To get a little more deep into the gender differences within this hyphotetical company, let's group the workers into their respective roles using `pivot_table()` again.
+To get a little deeper into the gender differences, let's group the workers into their respective roles using `pivot_table()` again.